pinting/oraculum/README.md

 it is what makes the structure cheap.
 Nothing is ever added after the schema has been read, so the quotient is determined by which vertex each vertex has been folded into - one array - and everything else can be shared by every copy.
-A branch that joins nothing allocates nothing, and a dropped loop needs no handling: an edge whose far end is in the same class as its near end is simply not reported.
+A branch that joins nothing allocates nothing and a dropped loop needs no handling: an edge whose far end is in the same class as its near end is simply not reported.
 ```